aws-samples/no-tears-cluster/USER_GUIDE.md

     <summary>Click to expand</summary>
     <br>

-    Instead of `pcluster ssh`, use this command:
+    Instead of `pcluster ssh`, use this command to connect to the cluster:

     ```bash
     pcluster dcv connect covid-cluster
     ```
     <img width="984" alt="Screen Shot 2020-04-13 at 1 41 06 AM" src="https://user-images.githubusercontent.com/187202/79098944-aa724200-7d28-11ea-897c-10e0174dedf1.png">

     Open the DCV URL for in another browser tab, and proceed through the warning about an Invalid Cert Authority.
 You will get access to a full Ubuntu Desktop: